Energy efficiency requirements for new homes

 - Wudinna Council

 (ii) the additional energy consumed by a 5-star transportable house must be offset by the installation of a renewable energy source, such as an appropriately sized photovoltaic system.
-The size of the renewable energy source required is determined by Minister's Specification SA 220.127.116.11 (a) .
+The size of the renewable energy source required is determined by SA Table 220.127.116.11 of the BCA (below):

 - Houses with a floor area less than 60 square metres, regardless of their location, will be eligible for a 5-star concession and will not be required to offset the additional energy consumed.